 Where should you start?
 Here are six must-haves for every DevOps team and how you can implement each essential at your organization.

 Strong Communication & Collaboration

-Strong communication and collaboration are key to success in DevOps testing.
-To reach this state, your teams must first establish a foundation of shared, valued goals.
-Then, define the most efficient methods of communication across teams, from using a shared professional language and definitions of terms to communication platforms.
-Finally, determine the best ways for your teams to collaborate, from brainstorm sessions and touch-base meetings times to refining game plans when bottlenecks or issues occur.
+The key to success in DevOps testing lies in establishing a foundation of shared and valued goals.
+Your teams must establish a foundation of shared, valued goals to reach this state.
+Then, define the most efficient methods of communication across teams, from using a shared professional language and definitions of terms to communication platforms, which can further facilitate efficient information exchange.

 Solid Understanding of DevOps Key Concepts & Tools